Welcome to my diatribe of a skateboard. Volume 2!

 I doubt many skaters will break down their bearings to their raw parts.
 But I do.
 I’m going to take pictures from different angles as it’s a little hard to get light into the raceway to show you.

 This is a standard 608RS raceway from VXB.
 It does look rather average in which you look at other manufacturers and how they loaded the bearings in.
 The raceway itself has a near-mirror like finish but the upper parts are still flat looking.
-This is more than likely the area that will build the most rust.
+This more than likely will be the area that will build the most rust and make your wheels stop and feel crunchy from rain or snow.

-Because we have some serious trust issues with manufacturing companies one of the things that we like to do with our bearings is take them apart for inspection and buff them out even further then what the manufacturer has done.
+Because we have some serious trust issues with manufacturing companies; One of the things that we like to do with our bearings is take them apart for inspection and buff them out even further then what the manufacturer has done.
 We’re using a rotary tool, some buffing compound and a towel as the friction from us buffing is going to make the bearing rather hot to handle.
-This procedure is also handy if you have what is known as “Crunchy Bearings.”
-Where they spin but they feel like there’s sand in them all the time.
-This is because either due to rain/snow/salt you got some surface rust somewhere within the racer.
 If you have a steel ball bearing set you can get rust on those as well but the steel balls are always moving and thus they don’t build up rust like the outer and inner racers do.

 Spending that little extra time on the raceways pays off big giving that near-perfect mirror finish and will also make the balls ride around the track a lot smoother.
 In later years we found the quality of VXB going down in respects that the ceramic balls are too stiff within the raceways.
 That the machining tolerance was unbelievably tight making the ceramic bearings not move around at all!
 On top of that, there was hardly any grease or oil within the bearing housing.
 If you try to downhill skate with a bearing that tight then friction will take over making it heat up within your wheel causing damage.